grantcodes/terminally-pixelated/README.md

 ## Requirements

-There are a few dependencies required to build with Terminally Pixelated:
+There are a couple of dependencies required to build with Terminally Pixelated:

-- NodeJS with some global packages:
-- - bower
+- Gulp
-- - gulp
+- Composer